This week’s question concerns investing:

 Rule No. 1: Long-term money only

 When it comes to stocks, the longer your investment horizon, the lower the risk.
-Day trading is risky because nobody knows what’s going to happen on any given day.
-Investing over decades carries far less risk, because quality companies become more valuable over time, and so do their shares.
+Day trading, holding stocks for very short amounts of time, is exceedingly risky because nobody knows what’s going to happen at any given hour or day.
+Investing over decades carries far less risk because quality companies become more valuable over time and so do their shares.

-That’s why you should never put money in stocks you’ll need within five years, minimum.
+That’s why you should never invest in stocks with money you will need within five years, minimum.

 Rule No. 2: Moderation

 Because the stock market is risky, it’s not the basket for all your eggs.
-In the video above, I suggest subtracting your age from 100, and putting no more than the resulting percentage of your long-term savings into stocks.
+Here’s the formula I’ve suggested countless times over the years: Start by subtracting your age from 100, then put no more than the resulting percentage of your long-term savings into stocks.
 So if you’re 25, 100 minus 25 equals 75 percent in stocks.
 If you’re 75, you’d only use stocks for 25 percent of your savings.
-But as I also said, that’s just a rule of thumb.
+Important: That’s just a rule of thumb.
 If you’re nervous, you’ve invested too much.

 Rule No. 3: Use mutual funds